This post, Painted Kitchen Cabinets, is part two of the budget-friendly kitchen makeover series.

 *Update:

-The budget-friendly kitchen makeover now also have a part 3 & 4.
+The budget-friendly kitchen makeover now also has parts 3 & 4.

 Part 3: Replacing a Kitchen Faucet